Case Study · AI Translation

 Multi-store subscription billing

-The subscription system had to work across both app stores with different pricing rules, trial periods and billing cycles.
-Monthly and yearly Pro plans needed to unlock the same features while the app tracked usage limits per billing period and reset counters automatically.
+The subscription system had to work across both app stores, with their different pricing rules, trial periods and billing cycles.
+Monthly and yearly Pro plans needed to unlock the same features while the app tracked usage limits per billing period and reset the counters automatically.

 How we solved it

-We implemented StoreKit 2 on iOS and Google Play Billing on Android with both verifying receipts through Supabase Edge Functions.
-The backend tracks subscription status, word usage counts and billing period resets.
-Users see their remaining quota and next reset date directly in settings.
+We implemented StoreKit 2 on iOS and Google Play Billing on Android, with both verifying receipts through Supabase Edge Functions.
+The backend tracks subscription status, word usage and billing-period resets, and users can see their remaining quota and next reset date directly in settings.

 04